Big East Tournament 2019: TV Schedule and Early Bracket Predictions

 For the majority of the Big East regular season, Villanova and Marquette have been the class of the conference.

-The Wildcats and Golden Eagles split their regular-season series and will be on a collision course to reach the Big East tournament final at Madison Square Garden.
+The Wildcats and the Golden Eagles split their regular-season series and will be on a collision course to reach the Big East tournament final at Madison Square Garden.

 The rest of the conference has beaten up on each other, with the other eight teams separated by two games from third to 10th in the regular-season standings.

-Villanova's won three of the last four Big East tournaments, while Seton Hall and Providence are the only other programs to win since the conference shifted to its current iteration for the 2013-14 season.
+Villanova has won three of the last four Big East tournaments, while Seton Hall and Providence are the only other programs to win since the conference shifted to its current iteration for the 2013-14 season.

 Big East Tournament Schedule